 Royal Forests were not completely wooded but also included a varying proportion of enclosed farmland and unenclosed common pasture.
 In the south eastern part of the region, for example, a strongly nucleated settlement pattern is evident, more akin to that found in the Vale of Evesham, despite the fact that historically this area was part of Feckenham Forest.
 These differing patterns of settlement and land use, together with soil and geology differences, are reflected in the variety of landscapes that occur within the region today.

-Although the forest origins provide a strong unity to this huge area, each particular forest has its own cultural history which is relevant to the overall landscape evolution of the area, and is therefore outlined below.
+strong unity to this huge area, each particular forest has its own cultural

-Malvern Chase
+Malvern Chase extended to the south

 The area comprises a broad rolling plain, with an underlying geology of mudstone throughout.
 Subtle variations are introduced by drift deposits, notably areas of glacial outwash creating heathland in places, which contrast with the richer deposits of alluvial soils in lower hollows.
 Further variation is introduced by occasional bands of sandstone, creating topography of a more pronounced, undulating nature.